 The establishment has carried out activity of distribution and marketing of pharmaceutical products manufactured by the ultimate parent company during the year.
-Also, the establishment has acquired contractual rights from a local establishment.

 Events since the end of the year

 There were no important events which have occurred since the year-end that materially affect the establishment.